colinlmcdonald/react-redux-webpack/README.md

 node server.js

 This example uses the 'development' webpack with express example mentioned previously.
 The example is a car shop which has different services.
 As you click on the different radio buttons, it updates the state with the chosen service.
 As you click 'add car' a car with that service is added to the corresponding queue.
 The UI/UX leaves much to be desired, but it shows some basic functionality with React, forms, and utilizing some of the cool things that are capable in ES2015.
+See the comments for more information.

 # Redux Example
 ## To Start